 We recommend a biennial update to the savings goals to adjust for updated technical inputs, engineering (DEER) values, and major updates to avoided costs, then maintain these inputs for the two-year P&G period unless the CPUC determines that significant changes in conditions warrant updating values used in both portfolio assessment and goal setting.
 We recommend the following modifications to align input vintages of P&G with portfolio assessment, maintain stakeholder input opportunities, provide market stability for Third-Parties and PAs, and minimize CPUC staff burden.
 It also aligns with the 2nd year Annual Report process described in Section 4.1.

-Avoided Cost: Incorporate the most recent Integrated Distributed Energy Resource (IDER) Proceeding (R.14-10-003) Major Avoided Cost updates into the P&G Study similar to the 2016/2017 Avoided Cost update being aligned with the 2018 P&G Study.
+Avoided Cost: Incorporate the most recent Integrated Distributed Energy Resource (IDER) Proceeding (R.14-10-003) Major Avoided Cost updates into the P&G study similar to the 2016/2017 Avoided Cost update being aligned with the 2018 P&G study.
 Maintain the avoided costs for portfolio implementation and assessment for the two years aligned with the P&G study.
 Minor updates to Avoided Costs would be monitored, but would not be adopted unless CPUC determines changes are substantial enough to be material (see Section 6.2 for additional details on Adjustments to Changing Conditions).

-Technical Inputs: Incorporate the latest engineering values into the P&G Study.
+Technical Inputs: Incorporate the latest engineering values into the P&G study.
 Previously, the study used engineering values that were three years older than the values used in portfolio assessment.
 Now DEER updates are n+2 allowing for P&G inputs to align with the start year of the study.
 Maintain the technical inputs for portfolio implementation and assessment for the two years aligned with the P&G Study.

 Calibration: Utilize the most current program data from CEDARS.
 Current P&G Study calibration stops at 2016 data due to the switch from EE Stats to CEDARS and model limitations.

-Baselines—Programs should be evaluated against CA and federal codes and standards in effect at the time.
+Baselines: Programs should be evaluated against CA and federal codes and standards in effect at the time.

 6.2 Adjustments to Changing Conditions